cosmos/gaia/docs/modules/globalfee.md

 From gaiad v10.0.0, nodes that have the `bypass-min-fee-msg-types` field in their `app.toml` configuration are **not utilized**.
 Therefore, node operators have the option to either leave the field in their configurations or remove it.
 Node inited by gaiad v10.0.0 or later does not have `bypass-min-fee-msg-types` field in the `app.toml`.

-Before gaiad `v10.0.0`, `bypass-min-fee-msg-types`can be set by each node in `app.toml`, and [the bypass messages gas usage on average should not exceed `maxBypassMinFeeMsgGasUsage`=200,000](https://github.com/cosmos/gaia/blob/682770f2410ab0d33ac7f0c7203519d7a99fa2b6/x/globalfee/ante/fee.go#L69).
+Before gaiad `v11.0.0`, `bypass-min-fee-msg-types` can be set by each node in `app.toml`, and [the bypass messages gas usage on average should not exceed `maxBypassMinFeeMsgGasUsage`=200,000](https://github.com/cosmos/gaia/blob/682770f2410ab0d33ac7f0c7203519d7a99fa2b6/x/globalfee/ante/fee.go#L69).

 - Nodes created using gaiad `v7.0.2` or `v9.0.x` use `["/ibc.core.channel.v1.MsgRecvPacket", "/ibc.core.channel.v1.MsgAcknowledgement","/ibc.applications.transfer.v1.MsgTransfer"]` as defaults.
 - Nodes created using gaiad `v10.0.x` or later use `["/ibc.core.channel.v1.MsgRecvPacket", "/ibc.core.channel.v1.MsgAcknowledgement","/ibc.applications.transfer.v1.MsgTransfer", "/ibc.core.channel.v1.MsgTimeout", "/ibc.core.channel.v1.MsgTimeoutOnClose"]` as defaults.